 Unlike sprouting an avocado pit, where you can just suspend the pit over water, peach seeds need special preparation before planting.
 In nature, when ripe peaches drop to the ground and decompose, some seeds end up germinating, while others succumb to mold and mildew.
 You want better odds than nature offers, so you should clean and treat your seed to prevent mold growth.

 Carefully scrub away any fruit that clings to the pit with a dry, soft toothbrush.
-Dip the seed into a bleach solution with 10 parts water to one part bleach.
+Dip the seed into a bleach solution with 10 parts water to 1 part bleach.
 Allow the seed to air dry, and then apply a fungicide to the seed to further inhibit mold growth.

 Conduct a Cold Treatment for the Peach Seed

 Mother Nature provides a cold treatment for peach seeds that allows the embryo to develop and mature before germination can occur.
 You must provide the same conditions for your seed to germinate.
 Many fruit seeds require this cold period, but peaches need one of the longest treatments—about four months.
-The ideal temperature for this treatment is between 35 and 50 degrees, so the refrigerator is perfect.
+The ideal temperature for this treatment is between 35 and 50 degrees Fahrenheit, so the refrigerator is perfect.
 Keep your peach seed apart from other produce in the refrigerator, which may emit ethylene gas that can have a negative effect on the seed's viability.

 Plant the Peach Seed

 Using a high-quality growing mix will ensure that your peach seed gets the best start.
 A soil-free sterile potting mix, sphagnum moss, or vermiculite are all suitable growing mediums for a peach seed.
 Choose a large container at least 12 inches tall to allow room for the tap root to develop.
-Plant the seed an inch deep, and keep moist.
+Plant the seed 1 inch deep and keep moist.
 Now that your seed has completed its cold dormancy, you can place it in a warm environment to encourage sprouting.

 Wait for Germination